Citation, DOI & article data

 - a relationship with gallbladder carcinoma is uncertain 6,7

-Patients typically present with symptoms and signs similar to cholecystitis including right upper quadrant pain, vomiting, obstructive jaundice, cholangitis, with a positive Murphy sign and palpable mass.
+Patients typically present with symptoms and signs similar to cholecystitis including right upper quadrant pain, vomiting, obstructive jaundice, cholangitis, with a positive Murphy sign and a palpable mass.
 Leukocytosis is generally present 9.

 The macroscopic appearance is of a poorly defined, nodular yellow mass that infiltrates the wall of the gallbladder.
-There is gallbladder wall thickening, and the process may infiltrate directly into the adjacent soft tissues, liver, duodenum or colon 1.
+There is gallbladder wall thickening, and the process may infiltrate directly into the adjacent soft tissues, liver, duodenum, or colon 1.

-Histologically, it consists of a mixture of ceroid (wax-like) xanthogranuloma with foamy histiocytes, multinucleated foreign body giant cells, lymphocytes and fibroblasts containing areas of necrosis.
+Histologically, it consists of a mixture of ceroid (wax-like) xanthogranuloma with foamy histiocytes, multinucleated foreign body giant cells, lymphocytes, and fibroblasts containing areas of necrosis.

 It is postulated that xanthogranulomatous cholecystitis results from rupture of occluded Rokitansky-Aschoff sinuses, with subsequent intramural extravasation of inspissated bile and mucin 3.
-This further attracts histiocytes to phagocytize the insoluble cholesterol.
+This further attracts histiocytes to phagocytize insoluble cholesterol.

-Spectrum of pathological findings includes 4,5:
+The spectrum of pathological findings includes 4,5:

 - thickened gallbladder wall: ~90% diffuse and ~10% focal